-Not only does the digital channel multiply customer interactions, but mobile and online payments-which together form the bulk of "digital payments"-are the beach-
+Not only does the digital channel multiply customer interactions, but mobile and online payments-which together form the bulk of "digital payments"-are the beachhead from

-Emerging nonbank competitors operate at a higher level of operational productivity adyen New software every 3 to 4 weeks Square Onboards new merchants within 1 day PayPal Sizeable group of dedicated anti-fraud professionals on closed-loop solution Google Invests \$200 million annually on big data solutions Provides 24/7 global shopper support integrated across phone and digital sage Offers payments services integrated with small and medium-size business financial supply chain Has dedicated unit focusing on business development and innovation, with direct access to operational resources head from which banks can extend their commercial territory and grow revenue.
-Digital payments give banks the platform to:
+Exhibit 2 Emerging nonbank competitors operate at a higher level of operational productivity.
+Adyen Offers new software every 2 to 3 weeks Square Allows merchants to start accepting payments within 1 day PayPal Has a sizable group of dedicated antifraud professionals on closed-loop solution GlobalCollect Provides 24/7 global shopper support integrated across phone and digital Sage Offers payments services integrated with small- and midsize-business financial supply chain Western Union Has dedicated unit focusing on business development and innovation, with direct access to operational resources oodioo.
+Dodiogio which banks can extend their commercial territory and grow revenue.
+Digital payments give banks the platform to do the following: